yamierick/CRNA/content/_index.md

 ### Upcoming/Recent Events

-Carter Riverside Neighborhood Association had its monthly meeting and annual Christmas Social on December 14.
-Special guests included Councilwoman Jeanette Martinez, District 11 Director Rachel Arellano and Riverside Lions Club president Jose Suarez.
-Riverside Business Spotlight was Texas Boot Restoration and owner Erik Reyes and CRNA Member Spotlight was Jerry Strother.
-CRNA members donated almost $1000 to the Carter Riverside High Angel Tree program and provided gifts and home essentials for a single parent family of six.
-Way to go CRNA!

-We also had our Christmas event that over 100 kids went to!
+Monthly Meetings every Second Thursday at 6:30 pm in Riverside Community Center.

+Next Meetings (2024):
+March 14th
+April 11th
+May 9th
+June 13th
+July 11th (Elections)

+### What We Are Here For

-{{< gallery images="/img/Events/dec23meet.jpg,/img/Events/crnaxmas23.jpg" >}}
+{{< gallery images="/img/Newsletters/Feb24/0002.jpg" >}}

+### Stay Connected

+For the latest news and updates, join our mailing list and follow us on our social channels.

 ### Get Involved

 Your support makes all the difference.
 Renew your membership, volunteer, or attend a community meeting.
 Together, we can continue to make Riverside a great place to live.

-### Stay Connected

-For the latest news and updates, join our mailing list and follow us on our social channels.

 ---

 ## Contact Us